fredrkl/net-recap/README.md

 ## Lessons - WebAPI

 - There are mainly two types of ways to create APIs in ASP .NET Core: _minimal APIs_ and _MVC_.

+## Lessons - feature-explorer

+- Host ConfigureServices does have a method to take in a predefined IServiceCollection.
+- ConfigurationBuilder is used to build configuration from different sources, e.g. appsettings.json, appsettings.Development.json, environment variables, command line arguments.
+- .NET has a built in _feature toggle_ system that can be used to enable or disable features in your application.
+It is included in the _Microsoft.FeatureManagement_ package